techlobster/c--practice/README.md

 # C++ Practice and Notes

-cout in C++ function is similar to the print function in Python
+cout function is similar to the print function in Python

 .cpp is a file extension when saving C++ files